 Do you want to live a healthier life, but don’t know where to begin?
 Would you like to improve your diet, increase your activity level, or just instill healthier habits?
 Here are a few Internet resources to help you get started.
 Consult with your physician and/or dietitian before starting any weight loss or exercise routine, however.

-Provided by the Renal Support Network, this website provides inspirational and educational articles on how to live a healthy and productive life with kidney disease.
+Provided by the Renal Support Network, the health library provides inspirational and educational articles on how to live a healthy and productive life with kidney disease.
 Nutrition topics include holiday dining tips, ethnic dining, exercise tips, fast food facts, and smart snacking choices.
-Recipes for many ethnic cuisines can be found in the “Recipe Box.”
-If you have a favorite renal-friendly recipe of your own, you can submit it online!Fresenius UltraCare Dialysis
+Recipes for many ethnic cuisines can be found in Renal Recipes.

 This free online tool can help you plan, prepare, and track your kidney diet.
 You can enter your dietary prescription and then plan your meals accordingly.
 You can enter your own foods or choose from over 300 kidney-friendly recipes.

 Life Options’ online class, Kidney School, has 16 modules on kidney disease covering topics such as how kidneys work to planning a kidney-friendly meal.
-It also includes sample menus for people on hemodialysis or peritoneal dialysis as well as people with diabetes.
+Module 9, NUTRITION AND FLUIDS FOR PEOPLE ON DIALYSIS includes sample menus for people on hemodialysis or peritoneal dialysis.

 This excellent website provides a wide variety of information on general and clinical nutrition, as well as food and cooking.
 Free online calculators determine body mass index, adjusted body weight, and metric and volume conversions.
 Free online videos cover various topics.